artslay/galaxian_nx/README.md

 * GNU Make
 * Mesa Switch port

-The Mesa Switch components required by this project must be built separately.

 Mesa for Nintendo Switch:

 https://github.com/NaGaa95/mesa-switch

-Follow the build instructions in the repository and install/build the required Switch libraries and headers before compiling this project.
+Build the required Mesa Switch libraries according to the instructions in the repository.

 Additional dependencies: